-Upon arrival at the test center, examinees will be required to check in with the receptionist, provide government issued photo identification (e.g., drivers license, state photo ID, or passport); the name on the authorization to test letter must match the photo ID for access to the center for testing.
-Candidates must also secure personal belongings in a designated storage area.
+Upon arrival at the test center, examinees will be required to check in with the receptionist, provide government issued photo identification (e.g., drivers license, state photo ID, or passport).
+The name on the photo ID must match information on the Pearson VUE scheduling system for access to the center for testing.
+For identity authentication, candidates will have their palm scanned using "Palm-Vein Recognition" biometric technology.
+Palm-Vein Recognition offers an accurate, safe form of positive identification and helps to maintain the examination's integrity Candidates must also secure personal belongings in the storage area.

 Each examinee will be escorted to a computer station in the testing area.
-Each workstation includes a computer monitor, processing unit, and keyboard.
+Each workstation includes a computer monitor, processing unit, keyboard and a simple online calculator.
 Examinees will not be allowed to bring personal belongings, reference materials, calculator/handheld computer, or scratch paper to the testing area.
-Once examinees are seated at the terminal, the proctor will provide instructions and issue a white board, which will be collected at the end of the examination, and demonstrate how to use the on-line calculator.
+Once examinees are seated at the terminal, the proctor will provide instructions and issue a white board, which will be collected at the end of the examination.